payshares-legacy/payshares-payments/README.md

 [![Build Status](https://travis-ci.org/stellar/stellar-payments.svg?branch=master)](https://travis-ci.org/stellar/stellar-payments) [![Coverage Status](https://coveralls.io/repos/stellar/stellar-payments/badge.png?branch=master)](https://coveralls.io/r/stellar/stellar-payments?branch=master)

+####Important: stellar-payments library should point to only one stellard node. live.stellar.org is load balanced, so we have set up public1.stellar.org which points to a dedicated stellar node via elastic ip.
+This should be used as the stellard hostname in the config.

 Stellar Payments is a Node JS library providing robust transaction submission to the Stellar network.
 Out of the box, it will correctly handle: